AbubakerSalih/Machine-Learning-Projects/README.md

 11. **Custom vs Library SVM: Performance Comparison on Breast Cancer Dataset** I implemented a SVM from scratch and used it on breast cancer dataset.
 I compared its accuracy with the accuracy of the SVM from Scikit-learn .
 Suprisingly,my custom model performed slightly better.
 12. **Lasso Regression from Scratch vs Scikit-Learn** I used a custom lasso regression from scratch to predict the salary of a person.
 I compared my model with the one from sklearn to see which one performs better.
+13.  **Comparing Regression Models with Train-Test and Cross-Validation** I compared LinearRegression, Lasso, RandomForestRegressor, and XGBRegressor on the Medical Cost dataset using R² as the evaluation metric.
+I also used cross-validation to observe differences in model performance.